Position Statements

 Are you a no-kill shelter?

 Pasadena Humane is a Socially Conscious Animal Shelter.
 We accept all animals regardless of age, breed, health or temperament from within our 11 animal control service areas.
-While we technically meet the no-kill threshold of saving more than 90% of pets entering our shelter, we choose not to use the no-kill terminology.

 Why don’t you use no-kill terminology?